Restored Victorian Era Center Draft Lamps

 The act of getting a Victorian Era lamp back working the way it was designed to is cathartic - an act of mercy for the lamp and good for the soul.
 These lamps were works of art.
 They survived for over a century because of their beauty, even though no wicks were available for decades until I had them custom made a few years ago.

-Let us begin with the best.
-The "Tiny," "Little" or "Junior" lamps were used as hanging lamps, but the hangers or harps themselves are virtually impossible to find.
-Many of the tiny lamps were used in wall brackets - same lamp, different hardware.
-Dave Ward of The Village Lamp Shop made the harps for me based on illustrations from period catalogs.
+The "Tiny," "Little" or "Junior" lamps were usually used in wall brackets, but a few were sold as hanging lamps and the hangers or harps themselves are virtually impossible to find.
+Dave Ward of The Village Lamp Shop made the harps shown below for me based on illustrations from period catalogs.

 The lamp on the left is a Little Jewel, made by Ansonia in the 1890's.
 Dave Ward made the very detailed and beautiful hanger, then plated everything in rose gold.